About the Curriculum, Teaching and Learning Program

 Candidates submit the following to the Credentials Office, School of Education Stevenson Hall, Sonoma State University Rohnert Park, CA 94928.

-- One official or unofficial transcript (no internet transcripts) from each college or university you have attended (grade point average requirements: cumulative upper division/graduate 3.0; Education 3.0).
+- One official transcript from each college or university you have attended (grade point average requirements: cumulative upper division/graduate 3.0; Education 3.0).

 - A completed application form.